stphivos/rat-shell/README.md

 Instructions:

-1. Start the server in a command-line acting as the RAT (Binaries\rat.exe):

-rat ip=[controller-ip-address] port=[controller-port-default-is-9999]
+1. Start the server in a command-line acting as the RAT (Binaries\rat.exe) -> rat ip=[controller-ip-address] port=[controller-port-default-is-9999]

-2. Start the client in a command-line acting as the controller (Binaries\controller.exe):

-controller ip=[listen-ip-address] port=[listen-port-default-is-9999]
+2. Start the client in a command-line acting as the controller (Binaries\controller.exe) -> controller ip=[listen-ip-address] port=[listen-port-default-is-9999]

 3. Issue commands from the controller.exe interface